anshu3769/KeplerGroup-CodingExcercise/doc/README.md

 #  Code documentation
-  This document was created using pythin docstring.
+  This document was created using python docstring.
 Below are the details when help command is run on the modules of the project.

 ## 1. run.py
-   DESCRIPTION
+   ## DESCRIPTION
     Application starts running from this module.
     It also initializes logging for the application.
     As a user, you will be running "python3 run.py"